billzhong/inbox.py/README.rst

 Inbox.py: SMTP Server for Humans
 ================================

 This is simplest SMTP server you'll ever see.
-It's asyncronous.
+It's asynchronous.

 One instance should handle over one thousand emails per second, thanks to Gevent.